Excel for Dental Practices

-- Reporting database – Marry together data from various sources within Excel or Excel’s data model using Power Query and Power Pivot to create an Excel based reporting database so that a KPI dashboard style routine report can be easily generated so you can see what’s happening in your busy practice and focus on actions to continually improve your business.
+- KPI Reporting / Dashboards – Marry together data from various sources within Excel or Excel’s data model using Power Query and Power Pivot to create an interactive Excel based reporting workbook or dashboard that can be easily and routinely generated so you can see what’s happening in your busy practice and focus on actions to continually improve your business.
 Alternatively if you want more powerful interactivity and greater insigts as well as easier collaboration this can also be done in Microsoft’s new powerful Power BI application.

-- Exception reporting – this is an Excel based tool of my own that is built to ‘look’ at your daily transactional data so you can identify the exceptions that need your attention e.g. who didn’t get invoiced, who didn’t pay on the day, is your system in sync with your Dental software, Hicaps and banking.
+- Exception reporting – this is an Excel based tool of my own that is built to ‘look’ at your daily transactional data so you can identify the exceptions that need your attention on a daily basis e.g. who didn’t get invoiced, who didn’t pay on the day, is your system in sync with your Dental software, Hicaps and banking.

 - Rostering tool/form and process – Have a sound rostering tool and process ideally matching needs ie dentists hours with assistant and front desk staffing and be able to match the rostered hours against actual hours entered for payroll (we also had provision for reasons for going over or under to be provided by staff) so you have control over what is your 2nd or 3rd largest area of expenditure.
 My roster approach is uncommon – my application has the user rostering support staff against the income producing providers, so that the support staff cost is utilised wisely.

-- Business Model – whether you call it a Budget, The Plan or whatever, you need an Excel business model of your business that is high level and contains all your facts, understandings, assumptions, presumptions so you effectively force yourself to understand the drivers of your business.
+- Business Model – As already mentioned above whether you call it a Forecast, Budget, The Plan or whatever, you need an Excel business model of your business that is high level and contains all your facts, understandings, assumptions, presumptions so you effectively force yourself to understand the drivers of your business.
 See the example in the video above

 It’s like the process of having one is more important that the final result!
 But when you have one, you have a yardstick to compare with your accounting results, a plan to show your bank, partners and stakeholders and a base case against expansion plans e.g should I add on the 5th dental chair.

 - Gaps in Dental Software / Time saving functionality – As already mentioned above think of areas that are not done or done well by your core dental software that are labour intensive and expensive to maintain.
 Maybe it’s getting data into your accounting system, or stock ordering, controlling lab bills and recovery from your dentists.
 What ever it may be.